rendall/icebreakers/QUESTIONS.md

   * What would you do if you were a circus performer?
   * What would you do if you were having dinner with a friend or relative and discovered a dead bug in your salad?
   * What would you do with your 10-minutes of fame?
-  * What would you do with your time if you were independently wealthy and didn’t have to work?
+  * What would you do with your time if you were independently wealthy and didn't have to work?
   * What would you donate to if you could only give to one charity, and why?
   * What would you have a personal assistant do if you could have someone follow you around all the time?
   * What would you have been spotted doing if you were photographed candidly?